-To enroll in a course, contact the Training Center or call (207)878-9663.
-Please include your full name, course name, course dates and whether you are paying for the course as an individual or through your agency.
+To enroll in a course, contact the Training Center.
+Please include your full name, course name, course dates and whether you are paying for the course as an individual or through your agency in your message.

 Advocacy - 2 hours - $50